TheWNetwork/ggbanbot-issues/index.md

 - /reject {report} - Reject a report
 - /close {report} - Close a report with no action
 - /warn or /warning {report} - Close a report with a warning
+- /search {user_id} - View all reports about a user

 ### Disclaimer
 Elsa - Global Banhammer is a bot property of [@TheWNetwork](https://t.me/TheWNetwork).